-During the first half of 2017, we settled certain debt facilities and entered into new debt facilities at lower rates.
-The financing arrangement activities during the first half of 2017 were:
+During the first nine months of 2017, we settled certain debt facilities and entered into new debt facilities at lower rates.
+The financing arrangement activities during the first nine months of 2017 were:

-- We paid in full, with accrued interest, our \$3.0 billion short-term senior secured bridge credit agreement. - We settled our \$3.750 billion U.S. Term Loan B tranche with a new issuance of a \$3.0 billion six-year U.S. dollar-denominated term loan ("U.S. Term Loan B-1") at an interest rate lower than our U.S. Term Loan B tranche.
-Proceeds from this new loan and a voluntary cash prepayment of \$750 million were used to settle our U.S. Term Loan B tranche. - We settled our €885 million Euro Term Loan B tranche with a new issuance of a €885 million seven-year Euro-denominated term loan ("Euro Term Loan B-1") at an interest rate lower than our Euro Term Loan B tranche. - We paid to the holders of our Convertible Notes (as defined below), for conversion and repurchase, \$493 million of cash and 0.3 million shares of our common stock with an aggregate value of \$16 million.
-In conjunction with the settlements, we received from the exercise of the related call options. \$61 million of cash and 0.1 million shares of our common stock which had an aggregate value of \$11 million.
+- We paid in full, with accrued interest, our \$3.0 billion short-term senior secured bridge credit agreement. - We settled our \$3.750 billion U.S. Term Loan B tranche with a new issuance of a \$3.0 billion seven-year U.S. dollar-denominated term loan ("U.S. Term Loan B-1") at an interest rate lower than our U.S. Term Loan B tranche in the first quarter of 2017.
+Proceeds from this new loan and a voluntary cash prepayment of \$750 million were used to settle our U.S. Term Loan B tranche.
+In the third quarter of 2017, we settled the outstanding balance of \$2.985 billion of our U.S. Term Loan B-1 tranche for a new issuance of a \$2.985 billion six-year U.S. dollar-denominated term loan ("U.S. Term Loan B-2") at an interest rate lower than our U.S. Term Loan B-1 tranche. - We settled our €885 million Euro Term Loan B tranche with a new issuance of a €885 million seven-year Euro-denominated term loan ("Euro Term Loan B-1") at an interest rate lower than our Euro Term Loan B tranche in the first quarter of 2017.
+In the third quarter of 2017, we settled the outstanding balance of €881 million of our Euro Term Loan B-1 tranche for a new issuance of a €881 million six-year Euro-denominated term loan ("Euro Term Loan B-2") at an interest rate lower than our Euro Term Loan B-1 tranche. - We paid to the holders of our Convertible Notes (as defined below), for conversion and repurchase, \$494 million of cash and 0.3 million shares of our common stock with an aggregate value of \$16 million.
+In conjunction with the settlements, we received from the exercise of the related call options, \$61 million of cash and 0.1 million shares of our common stock which had an aggregate value of \$11 million.